-Oscar nominee and BAFTA-winning actor Helena Bonham Carter is to narrate a new animation based on Quentin's much-loved picture book Clown, set to be broadcast on Channel 4 over Christmas.
+Oscar nominee and BAFTA-winning actor Helena Bonham Carter is to narrate a new animation based on Quentin's much-loved picture book Clown, set to be broadcast on Channel 4 at 7.40pm on Christmas Day.

 Created with traditional hand-drawn animation techniques to capture the unique style of Quentin Blake’s artwork, the programme will be part of a long and established tradition of Channel 4’s animated Christmas specials such as The Snowman, The Tiger Who Came to Tea, and We’re Going on a Bear Hunt.

 Produced by Eagle Eye Drama, the production company recently launched by the team behind non-English-language drama brand Walter Presents, Quentin Blake’s Clown is a half-hour animation, bringing to life the adventures of a little toy clown, thrown away with a load of old discarded toys, who goes on a journey to find a new loving home for himself and his friends.
 The book was awarded the Bologna Ragazzi Prize in 1996.